Arizona 1 Uranium Project, USA

 Mining

-The underground mining operations will be carried out through a two-compartment shaft as well as a combination of long hole and shrinkage stopping methods.
-The mining rate is expected to be 335t/day, operating four days a week.
+The underground mining operations are carried out through a combination of long hole and shrinkage stopping methods.
+The mining rate is 335t/day, operating four days a week

 Ore processing